scylladb/scylla-monitoring/docs/source/procedures/alerts/alerting.rst

 sure that an alert with higher priority will mute the lower priority rule.
 For example, out-of-disk space alerts have different thresholds, this way when the **error** alert for disk-full is firing, it silences the **warn** alert.

-When adding your own alerts, you can use the severities to signal the action importance, for example **critical** would be a pager-duty, while an **error** will be an email.
+When adding your own alerts, you can use the severities to signal the action's importance, for example **critical** would be a pager-duty, while an **error** will be an email.

 Adding Alerts
 ----------------